Sector14/cougar-util/README.md

 The above will upload both files and enable button emulation.
 Note, if you are using your own TCM file that you generated in Windows and did the manual calibration step before saving, you can add the -m switch to request the Cougar make use of the manual calibration data.
-Do not use "-m" when using the bundled TCM as it include my calibration data which is unlikely to be of any use to you.
+Do not use "-m" when using the bundled TCM as it includes my calibration data which is unlikely to be of any use to you.

 The bundled rdr-cursor-on.tmc enables support for the RDR Cursor axis at the expense of the rudder toe brake axes (see Falcon BMS Cougar setup docs for more information).
 Upload only needs to be performed once.
-After that use the "-u" option above to activate the profile.
+After that use the "-u" option to activate the profile.

-NOTE: As tmc files include manual calibration data, unless you have stolen my joystick you should leave the device in auto calibration mode if using the bundled tmc files.
-In order to use manual calibration mode you should generate your own tmc file in Windows.

 #### Step 3